-The owner of land has a qualified property ratione impotentiae et loci in the young of animals ferae naturae born on the land until they can fly or run away1, as where hawks, herons or rabbits make their nests or burrows on the land and have young; and a claim of trespass
+The owner of land has a qualified property ratione impotentiae et loci in the young of animals ferae naturae born on the land until they can fly or run away1, as where hawks, herons or rabbits make their nests or burrows on the land and have young; and a claim of trespass2 will lie for taking young animals so born3.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.